routine needed to run the notebook on Google Colab

 )

 That's it!
-In just one line of code we have created the continuous convolutional filter.
-By default the pina.model.FeedForward
+In just one line of code, we have successfully created the continuous convolutional filter.
+By default, the pina.model.FeedForward

-neural network is intitialised, more on the documentation.
-In case the mesh doesn't change during training we can set the optimize
+Additionally, if the mesh does not change during training, we can set the optimize

 # creating the filter + optimization